desty2k/QRainbowStyleSheet/CONTRIBUTING.rst

 Unit Testing and Fix Preview
 ----------------------------

-It is a good practice, if you are writing functions to QDarkStyle or fixing something related to those functions (not style), that you provide a test for it.
+It is a good practice, if you are writing functions to QRainbowstyle or fixing something related to those functions (not style), that you provide a test for it.